fazleyazdan/Google-calculator-automation/README.md

 <a id="running-tests"></a>

 ## Running Tests
-To run the tests with the specfied enviroment, execute the following command:
+To run the tests with the specified environment, execute the following command:

    *To run the tests :* npx cypress open
 --After running this command , cypress window will be displayed --Select E2E options > Specs files > Select any to run test case.

-To run MochaAwesome report generater by executing the following commands npx cypress run --reporter cypress-mochawesome-reporter
+To run MochaAwesome report generator by executing the following commands npx cypress run --reporter cypress-mochawesome-reporter

 <a id="#project-structure"></a>